tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/购买指南/专有预扣资源池计费说明_intl_en.md

 ## Billing Mode
-- The idle resources in the reservation will incur an idle fee charged by [pay-as-you-go] mode described in documentation (https://intl.cloud.tencent.com/document/product/213/2180).
+- The idle resources in the reservation will incur an idle fee charged at [the price of pay-as-you-go instances](https://intl.cloud.tencent.com/document/product/213/2180).

 ## Billing Description
 Resource idle fee = [Price of pay-as-you-go instance](see documentation https://intl.cloud.tencent.com/document/product/213/2176) × 0.3